skyscreen/JavaWorkNotes/Readme.md

-Related articles and code for java
+Related articles,certificate and code for java